krzysztofj1234567890/computer-science-basics-tutorials/aws_architect_certification/aws_architect_exam.md

 #### EBS - see 'File Share' section

 ### Placement groups <a id="PlacementGroups"></a>

 - __Cluster placement group__ is designed to keep instances very close for low latency.
 Think about high performance computing, tightly coupled applications where you've got node to node communication
 - __Partition__ will spread your instances across logical partitions so that the groups in one partition don't share the same underlying hardware with other groups of instances.
 So you can use this for high availability.
 It's usually used with distributed and replicated workloads.
 For example, Hadoop, Cassandra and Kafka.
   - When you create a Partition Placement Group, you define the number of partitions.
 AWS will then ensure that your instances are distributed across the given number of partitions.
+  - Each partition is placed on different racks (separate power, networking).
 - __Spread placement group__: This will place a small group of instances across distinct underlying hardware to reduce any kind of correlated failures.
+  - Each partition is placed on different racks (separate power, networking).

 ### NAT <a id="NAT"></a>